Christopher Reeve

 Beginning in the 1980s, Reeve was an activist for environmental and human-rights causes and for artistic freedom of expression.
 In 1995, Reeve was paralyzed from the neck down after being thrown from a horse during an equestrian competition in Culpeper, Virginia.
 He used a wheelchair and ventilator for the rest of his life.
 After his accident, he lobbied for spinal injury research, including human embryonic stem cell research, and for better insurance coverage for people with disabilities.
 His advocacy work included leading the Christopher & Dana Reeve Foundation and co-founding the Reeve-Irvine Research Center.

-Reeve later directed In the Gloaming (1997), acted in the television remake of Rear Window (1998), and made two appearances in the Superman-themed television series Smallville (2003).
+Reeve later directed In the Gloaming (1997), acted in a television remake of Rear Window (1998), and made two appearances in the Superman-themed television series Smallville (2003).
 He also wrote two autobiographical books: Still Me (1998) and Nothing Is Impossible: Reflections on a New Life (2002).
 He died in 2004 from cardiac arrest at a hospital near his home in Westchester County, New York.

 Biography from the Wikipedia article Christopher Reeve.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.